-How to make fluffy slime with 4 simple ingredients for hours of sensory play.
+This is truly the BEST fluffy slime recipe!
+Only 4 simple ingredients – it’s silky smooth and super stretchy.
 This fluffy shaving cream slime is perfect for older kids and as a base for lots of other specialized slime recipes, like our Witches Brew Halloween Slime.

 The Best Fluffy Slime Recipe (Seriously!)